 The Cemetery first opened for burials in 1859.
 Originally there were two Chapels, one for burial services under the established Church of England, the other for other religions.
 Now only one Chapel, the western one, is used for burial services and the other Chapel is no longer used except for storage.

 The Cemetery was last enlarged around 1972 when extra land to the west was acquired and this land is now in use.
 It is expected the present land will be sufficient for about 15 more years.

 Please remember the Standard Charge is applicable for anyone who does not live within the Hexham Parish boundary.
-This is usually more than the charge for a Parish resident because the Council is only able to raise its expenditure from the Council Taxpayers of Hexham.
-This is the reason Hexham Council taxpayers have a separate Parish Resident charge.
+This is usually more than the charge for a Parish resident as the Council is only able to raise its expenditure from the Council Tax payers of Hexham, so Hexham Council Tax payers pay lower fees.